The Critical Density for Activated Random Walks is always less than 1: General considerations

 This operator gives the configuration obtained after performing a step starting at~$x$, and the resulting odometer and loop odometer after the step.

-\paragraph{Toppling procedures and procedure-toppling operator.}
+\subsubsection{Toppling procedures and procedure-toppling operator}

-For every cluster~$C\subset \calC_0$, we call a~$C$-toppling procedure any function~$f:\calP(C)\setminus\{\varnothing\}\rightarrow C$ such that, for every~$R\subset C$ with~$R\neq\varnothing$, we have~$f(R)\in R$ and~$\dist_C\in R\Rightarrow f(R)=\dist_C$.
+For every cluster~$C\subset \calC_0$, we call a~$C$-toppling procedure any function~$f:\calP(C)\setminus\{\varnothing\}\rightarrow C$ such that, for every configuration~$R\subset C$ with~$R\neq\varnothing$, we have~$f(R)\in R$ and~$\dist_C\in R\Rightarrow f(R)=\dist_C$.
 The role of a~$C$-toppling procedure is to indicate the order with which sites must be toppled depending on the actual configuration~$R$, \guillemets{without looking into the future}.
 It is fundamental for our proof that the choice of the next toppling depends only on the actual configuration restricted to~$C$.
+Here,~$R\subset C$ denotes the set of active sites in~$C$ and, as such, defines the configuration of particles inside~$C$.
 The condition~$f(R)\in R$ ensures that we topple an active site, while the condition involving~$\dist_C$ means that we give priority to the distinguished vertex, which is toppled as soon as it is awaken.
 The priority given to the distinguished vertex is due to the fact that we want this distinguished vertex to be awaken many times and to emit many loops, which would not be the case if it was the last site to be toppled.

 Given a cluster~$C\subset \calC_0$ and a fixed~$C$-toppling procedure~$f$, the procedure-toppling operator simply consists in applying the step-toppling operator~$\Phi_x$ defined above at the site~$x$ indicated by the toppling procedure, and doing nothing if~$C$ is already stable: